Tag: bdx

 3. New CFO Appointment

-A separate market report highlighted the global flexible endoscope market growing at 6% CAGR to $22.7B by 2035, which supports BDX’s exposure in this segment.
+• A separate report forecasts the global flexible endoscope market to grow at 6% CAGR to $22.7B by 2035.
+BD is a key player in this space, though the article is generic and not BD-specific.

 RISKS